zxmios/zxmgitrepository/readme.txt

-create a new branch is quick and simple to —no—ff.
+create a new branch is quick and simple to —no—ff for bug. add coding:utf-8.